ColorADD: Orientation dependency

 One of the main criticisms of the ColorADD system is that some of the color symbols can be confused if they are inverted, similar to how the Arabic numerals 6 and 9 are mirror images of each other.
 For example, the symbols for red and blue both use the same triangle oriented in a different direction, and the symbols for green and orange are mirror images of each other.

 In some uses, this problem has been addressed by adding a baseline to indicate the bottom of the symbol, in a similar manner to how the six and nine Arabic numerals can be clarified.
 This adds noise to the design and can slow down the identification of some ColorADD symbols.
 While Arabic numerals came into existence centuries ago, the much more recent ColorADD system could have been designed with this in mind.

 Colors used as codes

 In many cases, colors are used as a code for something else.
 In these cases, the choice of color is often arbitrary.
 The use of color symbols can add an unnecessary layer of indirection and other more direct symbols are better choices.

 For instance, the colors assigned to lines on a transport map are arbitrary.
 As well as a color, they are often assigned a letter or number.
 Instead of repeating the ColorADD symbols, it would be preferable to repeat the letter or number throughout the map or to choose a colorblind-friendly palette.
 Another example is the color coding of [waste sorting] bins.
 In this instance, symbols representing what can be put in each bin would be more useful.

+Similar systems

+The Feelipa Color Code is another colour-identification system developed in Portugal for accessibility purposes.
+Both systems use simple geometric symbols to represent colours and colour relationships, although they differ in their visual languages, design methodologies, and implementations.